ConjureLabs/hob/README.md

 # Hob

-**:warning: Hob is in active development, and is not ready for any prod use - do not use in prod until v1.0.0**

 Hobgoblin does chores in the background, helping your app run smoothly.

 Hob is a framework of frameworks, and can be used to do the following: